 However, the most serious short-circuit mode problem is the lack of fusion defect.
 If you set low voltage and wire speed settings, the wire melts, but it doesn’t have enough heat to penetrate the base metal.

-The same happens if you point the arc on the puddle instead of the leading edge of the puddle.
-These two mistakes will result in a weak joint that will fail under the slightest load.
+The same happens if you point the arc on the puddle rather than its leading edge.
+These two mistakes will result in a weak joint that will fail even under a light load.

 The zinc coating acts as a barrier, aggravating the lack of fusion problem.

-The spray mode creates a hot arc that can burn the zinc coating with better results than short-circuit mode.
+The spray mode creates a hot arc that can burn the zinc coating.
 Still, spatter, and smoke will be more than noticeable.

-However, you need a high-amperage machine (200A+) to use this mode.
-Furthermore, the welder must be designed to use the spray mode.
+However, you need a high-amperage machine (200A+) designed to use the spray mode.

 If you try to force the spray mode on a welder that’s made only for short-circuit, the hot arc will damage the torch or worse.

 The spray mode can weld only in the flat position and horizontal fillet welds.
 Also, it cannot weld thin metals.
-If the galvanized steel is thicker than 3/16″ (4.8 mm), you can use the spray transfer mode if your machine supports it.
+If the workpiece is thicker than 3/16″ (4.8 mm), you can use the spray transfer mode if your machine supports it.

 Why are flux-cored wires better for galvanized steel?

-Since MIG welding with solid wires isn’t suitable for most galvanized steel jobs, it would be best to use self-shielded flux-core wires.
+Since MIG welding with solid wires isn’t suitable for most, it would be best to use flux-core wires.

 The flux-cored wires are better for galvanized steel because they contain flux material.
-The flux greatly reduces the zinc coating’s defects, such as porosity and spatter.
+The flux greatly reduces the zinc defects.
 These wires also create an aggressive arc that can burn the zinc coating.
-Also, they generate their own gases, making the MIG welder capable of outdoor welding.
+Finally, they generate their own gases, making the MIG welder capable of outdoor welding.